 On the way, we find a playground and a family from Melbourne to talk to.
-After a lengthy play, it’s time to see the bamboo.
+After a lengthy play, it’s time to see the famous Kyoto bamboo forest.
 As we enter the bamboo grove, it’s like entering another world.
-It has an ethereal feel to it even though there’s loads of people around.
+It has an ethereal feel to it even though there are loads of people around.

 The sun peeks through the tall stems of the bamboo making you feel tiny.
 It’s certainly worth a visit.

 The next day we visit the Gion district, Kyoto’s famous geisha district, which features traditional wooden buildings.